US HVAC roll-up, mapped

 • Resolve each contractor to a parent.
 If the trade name is Joe's Heating and Air but the LLC is a subsidiary of Apex Service Partners or Wrench Group, we capture both.
 The local owner often stays on after the sale, so the contact is real even when the cap table changed.

 • Track the deal flow.
-Most HVAC roll-up transactions never make Bloomberg.
+Most HVAC roll-up transactions never make business-press headlines.
 They show up in state corporate filings, in equipment-dealer reassignments, and in quiet brand changes on the truck.
 We watch all three.

 • Find the owner who still answers the phone.
 Around 90 percent of US HVAC contractors are independent.
 Most of those owners are between 55 and 70, have no internal succession plan, and are the most prospected demographic in the trades.
 We find them by name, with a verified email and a direct dial.

 • Refresh on a rolling schedule.
-Site-level signals run continuously against the universe of US small businesses, so closures and acquisitions land in the dataset weeks after they happen, not the next quarterly report.
+Site-level signals run continuously against the Orbital universe of US small businesses, so closures and acquisitions land in the dataset weeks after they happen, not in a yearly report.

 #StateHVAC contractorsPer 100k residents